uw-madison-show/wisc-po/README.md

 The documentation for this project is generated with JSDoc, an open source API documentation generator which allows for quick and simple documentation of Javascript projects.
-In the grunt tasks, there is a task titled `jsdoc`, which handles the documentation generation.
-This task is called both on the `build` task, as well as when Grunt is watching the preoject via `grunt serve` To just generate a new version of the documentation, issue the command (from wisc-po/src):
+In the grunt tasks, there are two configurations titled `jsdoc:temp and `jsdoc:dist`, which handles the documentation generation based on if building a new distribution or in testing environment.
+This doc generation is done during the `build` task (output is wisc-po/doc), as well as when Grunt is watching the project with the `serve` task (output is wisc-po/src/doc).
+To just generate a new version of the documentation, issue the command (from wisc-po/src):

-`grunt jsdoc`
+`grunt docs`

-The documentation is a web page that is generated at `wisc-po/doc`, with a main starting point of `index.html`.
+The documentation is a web page generated with a main starting point of `index.html`.

 List of Javascript Libraries/Plugins Used
 -----